-When DoubleClick debuted in 1996, and AdWords in 2000, the world of digital marketing wasn’t nearly what it is now.
-As today’s complex digital reality has shifted the way we think about marketing, and how we measure it, Google’s products have evolved to keep up with the times.
+When the DoubleClick Digital Marketing Platform debuted in 1996, and Google AdWords in 2000 (now rebranded to “Google Ads”), the world of digital marketing wasn’t nearly what it is now.
+As today’s complex digital reality has shifted the way we think about marketing, and how we measure it, Google’s product offerings have evolved to keep up with the times.

-Google’s Senior Vice President of Ads & Commerce, Sridhar Ramaswamy, broke the news on June 27, 2018, that Google’s saying goodbye to “Google AdWords” and a slew of other brand names, in addition to introducing a new unified solution: the Google Marketing Platform.
+Google’s Senior Vice President of Ads & Commerce, Sridhar Ramaswamy, broke the news on June 27, 2018, that Google’s saying goodbye to “Google AdWords”, “DoubleClick” Platform, and a slew of other brand names, in addition to introducing a new unified solution: the Google Marketing Platform.

 - “We’re unifying our DoubleClick advertiser products and the Google Analytics 360 Suite under a single brand: Google Marketing Platform;

 - The new Google Marketing Platform brand – including new product names and logos – will be reflected in product interfaces, help centers, trainings, and more;